IBM/wcs-ocaml/README.md

 You can install wcs-ocaml with the following command:
 ```
-opam install wcs wcs-api-jsoo
+opam install wcs
 ```

-This will install the four main packages:
+This will install the three main packages:
 - wcs-lib,
-- wcs-api,
-- wcs-api-unix,
-- wcs-api-jsoo and,
+- wcs-api and,
 - wcs